n1ch0la5/aioli-cli/README.md

 3. Modify the repository URLs in the CLI code
 4. Publish your version of the CLI

-# Windows Compatibility
+# Windows Compatibility Guide

-Aioli CLI now supports both macOS and Windows.
-Here are some important notes for Windows users:
+This guide provides detailed information for using Aioli CLI on Windows.

 ## Windows-specific Setup

-1. **No Herd Support**: Laravel Herd is macOS-specific, so on Windows you'll need to:
-   - Set up a local development environment using Laragon, XAMPP, or Laravel Sail
-   - Configure your hosts file manually to point `projectnameapi.test` to your local server
+1. **Herd Support**:
+   - Laravel Herd is now available for Windows!
+Make sure you have the latest version installed.
+   - The CLI will use Herd commands on Windows just like on macOS.

+2. **DBngin Setup**:
+   - Download and install DBngin for Windows
+   - Create MySQL and Redis instances through the DBngin interface
+   - Note the ports for each service (typically 3306 for MySQL and 6379 for Redis)

-2. **Command Line Differences**:
+3. **Command Line Environment**:
-   - Windows uses different path separators and command syntax
+   - Windows Command Prompt and PowerShell are both supported
-   - The CLI handles these differences automatically

-3. **URL Opening**:
-   - Windows uses `start` instead of `open` to launch URLs
-   - The updated startdev.js script now handles this automatically
+   - For Git-related operations, Git Bash is recommended

 ## Troubleshooting on Windows

 ### Common Issues

 1. **SSL Certificate Issues**:
+   - If you encounter SSL issues, you may need to manually trust Herd's certificates
+   - Check Herd's documentation for Windows-specific SSL setup
-   - You may need to manually trust the SSL certificate for your local development environment
+   - In some cases, you may need to access the site once in your browser to accept the certificate
-   - Look for options in your local development tool to generate and trust certificates

 2. **Path Issues**:
    - If you encounter path-related errors, try using forward slashes (/) instead of backslashes (\\)
    - Avoid spaces in your project path
+   - If a command fails with "not found" errors, ensure the relevant executables are in your system PATH

 3. **Permission Errors**:
-   - Run command prompt or PowerShell as Administrator if you encounter permission issues
+   - Run Command Prompt or PowerShell as Administrator if you encounter permission issues
    - On Windows, avoid running the CLI from a network drive
+   - Check Windows Defender or other security software if processes are being blocked

 4. **Terminal Integration**:
    - Make sure VS Code's "Open Terminal Programmatically" extension is installed
    - If terminals don't open automatically, you can manually start the required processes
+   - On Windows, you may need to configure the extension to use the correct shell

+5. **Node.js Issues**:
+   - Use the LTS version of Node.js
+   - If npm install fails, try clearing the npm cache with `npm cache clean --force`
+   - For permission issues, try running as Administrator

 ### Required Software on Windows